 There was one unfinished piece of business after Fiat Chrysler and French auto giant PSA had merged.
-And it was an expensive piece.
-On January 27, the Auburn Hills, Mich.-based automaker announced that it would plead guilty in Detroit federal court to conspiring to bribe officials of the United Auto Workers with millions of dollars in cash and gifts via its worker training center to discourage the union from raising demands during collective bargaining.
+And it was an expensive piece at that.
+On January 27, the Auburn Hills, Mich.-based automaker announced that it would plead guilty in Detroit federal court to conspiring to bribe officials of the United Auto Workers with millions of dollars in cash and gifts via its worker training center to discourage the union from raising certain demands during collective bargaining.
 The company also agreed to pay a $30 million fine and undergo three years of probation.
 At least eight persons were convicted in this scandal since the initial indictments of July 2017.
 Prosecutors had charged Fiat Chrysler earlier that day.
 The actions follow a joint probe by the FBI, the IRS and the U.S. Labor Department’s Office of Labor-Management Standards and Office of Inspector General.

 Last month was momentous for the auto … Read More ➡